fcpatrick/fcpatrick.github.io/README.md

 # fcpatrick.github.io

-This is my personal blog.
+This is my personal blog and it is built with Jekyll.
 All the opinions and mistakes are mine alone.

-This website is built with Jekyll.